pgspider/griddb_fdw/README.md

 `griddb_fdw` accepts the following options via the `CREATE SERVER` command:

-- **keep_connections** as *boolean*, optional
+- **keep_connections** as *boolean*, optional, default `true`

   Controls whether griddb_fdw keeps the connections to the foreign server open so that the subsequent queries can re-use them.
-The default is on.
 If set to off, all connections to the foreign server will be discarded at the end of transaction.
 Losed connections will be re-established when they are necessary by future queries using a foreign table.

 - **host** as *string*, optional